 Information about upgrading to Domain Time II 5.2 from a previous version or from other time software.

-IMPORTANT: Please review the version 5.2 System Requirements
+Note: Please review the version 5.2 System Requirements and

 They contain critical information you will need to successfully upgrade and use Domain Time II v5.2.

 If you are upgrading an existing Domain Time 1.x installation to 5.2, upgrade your PDC first, then

 any DCs, then finally any clients.
 This will ensure that all down-level machines continue working

 while the upgrade is in progress.
 Don't forget that you can install or upgrade over the network.